 Pramoxine and zinc acetate topical

-Brand Name: Calaclear, Caladryl Clear, Caldyphen Clear, Callergy Clear
+Brand names: Calaclear, Caladryl Clear, Caldyphen Clear, Clear Anti Itch Lotion, Callergy Clear

 What is pramoxine and zinc acetate topical?

 Pramoxine and zinc acetate topical (for the skin) is a combination medicine used to relieve pain and itching caused by coming into contact with poison ivy, poison oak, or poison sumac. pramoxine and zinc acetate topical also dries oozing or weeping from minor skin irritation.